Joseph A. Lombardo

 Plea bargaining is “central to the administration of the criminal justice system,” it can be established by a defendants explicit admission of guilt or by a defendant’s acknowledgment of the underlying facts constituting essential elements of the crime.
 The court may not presume facts, which are required to establish the essential elements of the crime.

-What is Allowed in a Plea Agreement?
+What is Allowed in a Plea Agreement in New Jersey?

 While plea agreements are central to the administration of the criminal justice system, this does not mean that plea agreements are not bound by certain rules and requirements.
 Below are some of the provisions that may be allowed in a plea agreement.
 Generally, a plea agreement may be conditioned upon a defendant’s presence at sentencing – a plea agreement may be valid and enforceable if it allows a court to increase a defendant’s sentence in the event that the defendant fails to appear for sentencing.